 Looking for a refined sugar-free Asian sauce?
 My Date-Sweetened Teriyaki Soy Curls is for you.
-It’s also oil-free, and has a gluten-free option.
+It’s also oil-free and has a gluten-free option.

-Soy curls are the perfect vegan replacement for chicken in this Oil-Free Vegan Butter Chicken Soy Curls.
+Soy curls are the perfect vegan replacement for chicken in these Oil-Free Vegan Butter Chicken Soy Curls.
 My recipe uses oats to make it creamy, no butter or oil at all, and is 100% vegan!

 My Vegan Instant Pot Pad Thai is easy to make & you decide if you want to use soy curls & chickpeas along w/ the veggies.
 You can even cook it without an Instant Pot.